-2. Tie between Supersaurus (majority of skeleton from multiple specimens) - 120ft. long and 50 tons and Apatosaurus ajax (Oklahoma specimen) - at least 95ft. long and 45 tons
+2. Tie between Supersaurus (majority of skeleton from multiple specimens) - 120ft. long and 50 tons, Dinheirosaurus (similar size to Supersaurus), and Apatosaurus ajax (Oklahoma specimens) - at least 95ft. long and 45 tons

 3. Probably some sort of African barosaurine, Tornieria sp. or other.... who knows lol.

 And then of course with the really basal sauropods you have Turiasaurus, which some reports overhyped as "the biggest dinosaur" and for some reason people still like to believe it was some kind of supergiant - yet it lags far behind most of the animals on this list, at 70-80ft. and MAYBE 30 tons (like most basal sauropods, it's relatively lightly built and most of its length is tail).
 Its size has been greatly exaggerated and basically it just looks like an oversized Camarasaurus or Jobaria with a crazy-long tail attached.
 Turiasaurus may be the biggest turiasaurid (a family that has only a handful of known species anyway), but that's the only place where it holds any kind of record.
 All of the major neosauropod groups (see above) have species that easily outclass Turiasaurus.